euniw/flightpredict/README.md

 - aviationstack
 - amadeus
-- rapidpricing, free for 1-5 users
+- rapidapi, general purpose api finder

+- opensky api, for personal/research purposes, will be used for now